 This is your story ...
-It is also a critical part of the University of Arkansas System Division of Agriculture's message.
+It is also a critical part of the Division of Agriculture's message.
 Stakeholders (today more than ever) want to know what return they are receiving from their investments in our research and educational programs.

 Outstanding impact reports share common elements.
 They tell a human story related to critical needs.
 They provide a basic understanding of "what was done."
 They provide evaluation data and other evidence of value as a result of the program.
-They demonstrate that the writers have a commitment to this program and a connection to the communities they serve based on the content of the story.
+They demonstrate that the writer has a commitment to this program, and a connection to the community(s) they serve based on the content of the story.